cpit251/cpit251.github.io/content/notes/unit-testing.md

 ![running junit test in IDEA](/images/notes/unit-testing/idea-run-unit-test.png)

-You can also run the maven test cycle in Intellij IDEA, open the Maven window as shown below:
+You can also run the maven test cycle to run your test suite.
+In Intellij IDEA, open the Maven window and run the test cycle as shown below:

 ![running maven test cycle in IDEA](/images/notes/unit-testing/idea-run-maven-test-cycle.png)